The Story of E 5th Street

 Left Image

-One of the Flemish-style school buildings still survives, which today is the Career School (751M).
+Only one of the Flemish-style school buildings survives today, which is the Career School (shown on right).

 Right Image